Vilin97/Vlasov-Landau-SBTM/README.md

 # Vlasov-Landau with Score-Based Transport Modeling (SBTM)

 We solve the Vlasov-Landau equations using a neural network-based method called Score-Based Transport Modeling (SBTM).
+We do experiments with Landau Damping and Two Stream Instability.
+SBTM performs better than the baselines.

 ## Installation